Skip to main content

 18 min read

 Exoscale’s managed Kubernetes (SKS) provisioned a 3-node cluster in under 2 minutes, assigned a load balancer IP in 6 seconds, and their support answered a trial-account ticket in 6 minutes.
-Then I looked at the security model and found there’s no private cluster mode, no API IP restrictions, and kubelet is open to 0.0.0.0/0.
-In 2026.
+The developer experience is genuinely excellent.
+The main gap: no private cluster mode and no API IP restrictions yet — both require VPC, which is under active development.

 Exoscale is a Swiss cloud provider owned by A1 Digital (A1 Telekom Austria Group), operating across 8 European zones in Switzerland, Germany, Austria, Bulgaria, and Croatia.
 Think of them as the European alternative that actually feels modern, not like a rebadged OpenStack console.